The Dangers Of Blacking Out

 Help Is Available

 Although blackouts do not necessarily indicate that a person has a drinking problem, they may increase the risk of developing an alcohol use disorder (AUD).
 It can be frightening waking up after having an alcohol-induced blackout and not remembering what you said or did the night before.
 If you or someone you love struggles with blacking out, now may be the time to reach out for help.
-Contact one of our dedicated treatment specialists today to learn more about treatment options available.
+Contact a treatment provider today to learn more about treatment options available.